Hong Kong Disneyland: Mystic Point

 Opened on 17 May 2013, Mystic Point is a new themed land in Hong Kong Disneyland.
-It is also the final area opened in Hong Kong Disneyland's current expansion.
 It is set in 1909 at an adventurer's outpost established in 1896 in a dense, uncharted rain forest surrounded by mysterious forces and supernatural events.
 The site features Mystic Manor, home of Lord Henry Mystic, a world traveler and adventurer and his mischievous monkey, Albert.

-Future areas

 World of Frozen

-A land behind Fantasyland will host two rides themed to the movie Frozen.
+A land behind Fantasyland hosts two rides themed to the movie Frozen.
 World of Frozen is set in the fictional Kingdom of Arendelle.
-The land will feature two rides, a sleigh style family rollercoaster, and a Frozen dark ride similar to Frozen Ever After at EPCOT.
-It was originally set to open in 2020, but the opening date was delayed to second-half of 2023, due to the COVID-19 pandemic.
+The land features two rides, a dark ride similar to Frozen Ever After at EPCOT, and a sleigh-style family rollercoaster, called Wandering Oaken's Sliding Sleighs.

+"Playhouse in the Woods" is a live interactive show based on the film Frozen II in World of Frozen at Hong Kong Disneyland.
+It was originally set to open in 2020, but the opening date was delayed to 20 November 2023, due to the COVID-19 pandemic.

 Stark Expo

 On 22 November 2016, it was announced that Tomorrowland would be partly transformed into a Marvel-themed area, as part of a massive six year expansion plan.
-This expansion would see the replacement of Buzz Lightyear Astro Blasters by an attraction featuring Ant-Man and The Wasp, named "Ant-Man and The Wasp: Nano Battle!" for 2019 and the construction, on the former Autopia site, of a major E ticket attraction, "Avengers Quinjet", based on the Avengers franchise to be completed by 2023.
+The first ever Marvel attraction in a Disney theme park, The Iron Man Experience, opened on 11 January 2017 in an area previously envisioned for a Star Tours-type attraction.
+The replacement of Buzz Lightyear Astro Blasters by an attraction featuring Ant-Man and The Wasp, named "Ant-Man and The Wasp: Nano Battle!" for 2019 and the construction, on the former Autopia site, of a major E ticket attraction, "Avengers Quinjet", based on the Avengers franchise, which was originally set to be completed by 2024.
+However, at D23 2024 on 10 August 2024, it was cancelled to make way for a new unnamed Spider-Man attraction.

+On 25 February 2025, Hong Kong Disneyland has confirmed that an expansion is still in the works.
+At D23: The Ultimate Disney Fan Event last year, they announced the introduction of a new Spider-Man attraction.
+The Marvel area is positioned adjacent to Tomorrowland.